neopragma/dnmusic/breathing.md

 For an example of how circular breathing sounds when it's done well, here's a recording of trumpeter Wynton Marsalis performing Niccolò Paganini's _Moto Perpetuo_.
 Unlike any other recording I've heard of a wind musician playing this piece, this version is not overdubbed.
 Marsalis played it just as we hear it.

 [Perpetual motion](https://www.youtube.com/watch?v=pAfge_kArq0)

+Circular breathing may or may not come naturally to you.
+In my case, I struggled with it until one day I was running out of air at the end of a solo passage in a band piece during a concert.
+Since the last note of the solo was going to be ruined anyway, I tried a circular breath.
+It worked, and I didn't ruin the solo.
+That was the first time I did it successfully.
+It goes to show fear can be a motivator.

 ## Staggered breathing